Subh41/TeeStyle/README.md

 ## Project Status

 This project is complete with all core e-commerce functionality implemented.
+The frontend is deployed on Netlify and accessible at [https://teestyle-shop.windsurf.build](https://teestyle-shop.windsurf.build).

+### Deployment Status
+- **Frontend**: Deployed on Netlify
-The application uses a mock backend with local storage for demonstration purposes.
+- **Backend**: Uses mock backend with local storage for demonstration

 ## License